Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Generalizations

 \subsection{Beyond strong convexity and smoothness}

 Recall that for twice-differentiable functions $f$, the assumptions of $m$-strong convexity and $M$-smoothness are equivalent to the assumption that the spectrum of $\nabla^2 f(x)$ lies in the interval $[m,M]$ for all points $x$.
-The algorithmic techniques developed in this paper extend to functions~$f$ whose Hessians have more structured spectra, lying within some set $E \subset \R_{\geq 0}$ that is not necessarily an interval.
-Note that (strong\footnote{In the case of (non-strongly) convex, smooth optimization, we have $m=0$ and $E = [0,M]$.
-For that case, much of the ideas in this paper still apply at a high level, but the singularity at $\lambda = 0$ makes the problem degenerate in ways that must be addressed with refined versions of these techniques.
-This will be discussed in a later paper.}) convexity of $f$ ensures a (strictly) positive real spectrum.
+The algorithmic techniques developed in this paper extend to functions~$f$ whose Hessians have more structured spectra, lying within some set $E \subset \R_{> 0}$ that is not necessarily an interval.
+Note that strong convexity of $f$ ensures a strictly positive real spectrum.
 Such extensions to more structured Hessians have led to improved results for other algorithms in quadratic settings and beyond, see e.g.,~\citep{kelner2022big,oymak2021provable,goujaud2022super}.

 This extension is rooted in connections to logarithmic potential theory, and proceeds as follows.
-Recall from the overview \S\ref{sec:hi} that the asymptotic convergence rate of GD with inverse stepsizes i.i.d.\ from a distribution $\mu$, is dictated by the maximum logarithmic potential of $\mu$ over $[m,M]$, i.e.,
+Recall from the overview \S\ref{sec:hi} that the asymptotic convergence rate of GD with inverse stepsizes i.i.d.\ from a distribution $\mu$, is related to the maximum logarithmic potential of $\mu$ over $[m,M]$, i.e.,

 and that the unique distribution minimizing this quantity is the Arcsine distribution (Lemma~\ref{lem:arc-extremal}).
-This extends to spectral sets $E \subset \R_{\geq 0}$ beyond intervals with little change.
-Indeed, by an identical derivation, the convergence rate is dictated by the analogous extremal problem
+This extends to spectral sets $E \subset \R_{> 0}$ beyond intervals, in particular the finite union of non-singleton compact intervals.
+Indeed, by a similar derivation, the convergence rate in this case is related to the analogous extremal problem

 and the unique distribution minimizing this quantity is the unique optimal stepsize distribution.
 What is this optimal distribution?
 This is a classical topic in potential theory and there is a well-developed machinery (typically based on computing conformal mappings, Green's functions, or Fekete sets) for determining this distribution explicitly in closed-form when possible (typically this only occurs for very simple sets) or otherwise approximating it; we refer the interested reader to the surveys and textbooks~\citep{ransford,saff2013logarithmic,saff10,6steps}.